Skip to content

 Joining values for simple types

-By default, XML simple type elements with types in ["string", "date", "dateTime", "NMTOKEN", "time"] and max occurrences >= 1 are joined in one column as comma separated values and optionally wrapped in double quotes if they contain commas (an Excel-like csv format, which can be queried with LIKE statements in SQL).
+By default, XML simple type elements with types in ["string", "date", "dateTime", "NMTOKEN", "time", "base64Binary", "decimal"] and max occurrences >= 1 are joined in one column as comma separated values and optionally wrapped in double quotes if they contain commas (an Excel-like csv format, which can be queried with LIKE statements in SQL).

 Configuration: "transform": "join" (default).
-It is not currently possible to use False to opt-out of an automatically applied join, as it would require a complex process of adding a new table.
+Opting out of an automatically applied join is not supported, as it would require adding a new table.

 Example